Félicien M. Steichen: Influence

-Steichen was the first to bring surgical stapling to Europe, in Geneva from 1969–1970.
+Steichen was the first to bring surgical stapling to Europe, in Geneva from 1969 to 1970.
 He invited students and surgeons from Europe and North Africa to come to Pittsburgh or NYMC to learn about surgical stapling.

 Steichen travelled to Europe to demonstrate surgical stapling technique and to share his knowledge.
 In 1978, he and Mark Ravitch travelled to Taipei, Kuala Lumpur, and Tokyo to spread stapling technique in Asia.
 In 1982, Steichen travelled to El Salvador to work with surgeons there on stapling techniques.
 By 1984, he was a principal participant in international symposia devoted exclusively to stapling, as at the University of Amsterdam or the University of Düsseldorf, and later, at Brive-la-Gaillarde, and Biarritz, France.

 The Pitt Workshops were eventually transformed into the international symposia on stapling.
 The second such international symposium (and First European Congress on Surgical Stapling), organized (Note: "...the 'Second Symposium and First European Congress on Stapling' [was] organized in 1988 in Luxembourg by [Ravitch] and Felicien M. Steichen.") by Steichen and Roger Welter of Luxembourg, was held on the premises of the European Parliament in Luxembourg from June 2 to 4, 1988.
 This was a personal triumph for Steichen, but also a coming of age for surgical stapling.
 Over 500 surgeons attended the Congress from all over the world, but especially from Europe.
 The Congress was successful in its aim of spreading surgical stapling know-how "in all countries worldwide," since it attracted attendees from Eastern and Western Europe, China, Japan, Australia, and North and South America, and offered them both scientific and laboratory sessions on stapling.

 For his pioneering work in stapling, and for teaching stapling techniques in other countries, Steichen was made an Honorary Member of both the German Society for Surgery and the French Academy of Surgery.

 Minimally-invasive surgery

-Steichen contributed to the newly-emerging field of Minimally-Invasive Surgery (MIS) in three ways: In 1993, Steichen became the first Director of the new Institute for Minimally-Invasive Surgery at St. Agnes Hospital, in White Plains, NY.
+Steichen contributed to the newly emerging field of minimally invasive surgery (MIS) in three ways: In 1993, Steichen became the first director of the new Institute for Minimally-Invasive Surgery at St. Agnes Hospital, in White Plains, New York.
 This was a specialty-care center that trained a generation of surgical fellows in MIS, many of whom went on to establish their own practices or create specialty units in MIS in their own hospitals.
 In 1994, Steichen and Roger Welter co-edited a compendium of state of the art in these new techniques: Minimally-Invasive Surgery and New Technology, containing contributions from over 100 authors.
 In 2001, he co-edited, and translated a large portion of, Minimally-Invasive Abdominal Surgery, a surgical textbook and atlas with over 90 authors, containing a "superb" blend of laparoscopic techniques and three-dimensional drawings explaining these techniques.